jawj/IKEv2-setup/README.md

 * Run `./setup.sh` as root and you'll be prompted to enter all the necessary details.
 You *must* use a strong password or passphrase for the login user, or your server *will* be compromised.

+### Troubleshooting

+If things don't work out right away ...

+* Make sure you created the client connection using the emailed `.mobileconfig` file or PowerShell commands.
+Setting it up manually via the OS GUI will not work, since it will default to highly inscure ciphers which the server has not been configured to support.

+* Check the logs on both client and server.
+__On the server:__  Log in via SSH, then `sudo less +F /var/log/syslog`, and try to connect.
+__On the client:__  On a Mac, open Console.app in /Applications/Utilities.
+If connecting from an iPhone, plug the iPhone into the Mac.
+Pick the relevant device (in the bar down the left), and filter the output (in the box at top right) to `nesession`, and try to connect.
+On Windows or Linux I don't know where you find the logs (if _you_ know, feel free to write the explanation and send a pull request).

 ### Upgrades

 If you previously set this up on Ubuntu 16.10, you will need to manually amend the `ike`, `esp`, and `uniqueids` directives in `/etc/ipsec.conf` to reflect the current values in `setup.sh` after upgrading to 17.04.
 The newer version of strongSwan in 17.04 doesn't like different sorts of ciphers being smooshed together, and `uniqueids=no` now gives me problems trying to connect from two different devices with the same user name.